ChaeDLR/Chaes-video-downloader/README.md

 # Chae's video downloader
  Powered by pytube.

-dwn_load.py is the main file.
+videodownloader.py is the main file. input_checks.py stores the class that checks for correct input down_load.py stores the video downloader class

-run
-python dwn_load.py

-and follow instructions.